ozgur-erdogan-creolytix-dev/Pointr.CaseStudy/DECISIONS.md

 ## Idempotency
 - `UNIQUE(PageId, DraftId)` guarantees publish is at most once; repeated calls are no-ops.
-- Publication Id can be random `Guid.NewGuid()`; idempotency relies on the unique key.
+- Publication Id can be random Guid; idempotency relies on the unique key.

 ## Validation & Semantics
 - **404** if page missing.